 If you are a DNB customer and own shares in the US, you will find some useful information here.

-Many of our customers have bought Gamestop shares in the US.
-For these and other shares traded and held in the US, you will find information about account management and other matters on this page.
-(Photo: NTB)
+For shares traded and held in the US, you will find information about account management and other matters on this page.
+(Foto: NTB)

 How does DNB hold shares in a foreign country?

 DNB holds international shares in a client account in a securities depository of which we, as a bank, are a member.
 Alternatively, we can hold shares in a client account through an agent bank in markets where DNB is not itself a member of the securities depository.
 US shares, like Gamestop, are held in a client account in DNB’s US agent bank.